 National Perspective Energy and Space (2016-2017)

-Four design companies, Deltametropool and the NRGlab/Wageningen University are collaborating in a project that aims to inform the Dutch discourse on sustainable energy transition, from a spatial perspective.
-The project addresses the energy use of the entire Netherlands: heat (and cold), electricity and transport fuels.
-The consortium examines realistic potentials to reduce energy consumption and possible strategies to utilize wind, solar, biomass and geothermal energy as well as heat-cold storage.
-On the basis of this research, a number of critical measures and spatial interventions into the Dutch energy landscape will be synthesized, in line with international agreements, quantitative as well as qualitative considerations.
-Results will be published in Spring 2017.
+Four design companies, Deltametropool and the NRGlab/Wageningen University collaborated in a project that aims to inform the Dutch discourse on sustainable energy transition, from a spatial perspective.
+The project addressed the energy use of the entire Netherlands: heat (and cold), electricity and transport fuels.
+The consortium examined realistic potentials to reduce energy consumption and possible strategies to utilize wind, solar, biomass and geothermal energy as well as heat-cold storage.
+On the basis of this design research, a number of critical measures and spatial possibilities with regards to the Dutch energy landscape have be synthesized, in line with the COP21/Paris agreement, quantitative as well as qualitative considerations.
+Results, in the form of a book, can be accessed here (book in Dutch as PDF).
+Commissioner: Ministry of Infrastructure and Environment Partners: HNS, POSAD, FABRIC, Studio Marco Vermeulen and Vereniging Deltametropool

 DEESD: Sustainable energy landscapes and ecosystem services (2013-2014)